Law 210.2A – Fall Semester 2023

-All sessions for Spring 2023 will be held in person in room 141 Law Building. (unless otherwise noted*), Fridays from 12:15 pm-2:00 pm.
+All sessions for Fall 2023 will be held in person in room 141 Law Building on Fridays from 12:15 pm-2:00 pm (until 3:00 pm for enrolled students only).
 Papers for upcoming talks are available to download in the table below.
 Alternatively, copies of papers may be requested by contacting Jennifer McBride at firstname.lastname@example.org.

-The full Spring 2023 workshop schedule is available for download here.
+The full Fall 2023 workshop schedule is available for download here.

 This course is a workshop for discussing works in progress in moral, political, and legal theory.
 The workshop creates a space for students to engage directly with philosophers, political theorists, and legal scholars working on normative questions toward the goal of fostering critical thinking about concepts of value and developing analytical thinking and writing skills.
 Another aim is to bring together people from different disciplines and perspectives who have strong normative interests or who speak to issues philosophers and theorists should know something about.

-This semester the workshop is co-taught by Jonathan Gould and Josh Cohen.
+This semester the workshop is co-taught by Kinch Hoekstra and Josh Cohen.

 The format of the course is as follows.
 A designated student commentator will lead off with a 15-minute comment on the paper.
 The presenter will have 5-10 minutes to respond and then we will open up the discussion to the group.
 The first part of the course will be open to all, including non-enrolled students, faculty, and visitors who wish to participate in the workshop discussion.
 We’ll stop for a break and those not enrolled in the course will leave.
 Enrolled students will continue the discussion with the guest for the last 50 minutes.

-This is a shared seating course between the Law School (Law 210.2B), the Philosophy Department (Philosophy 290-7), and the Political Science Department (PS 211).
+This is a shared seating course between the Law School (Law 210.2A), the Philosophy Department (Philosophy 290), and the Political Science Department (PS 211).

-Zoom is available for those that cannot attend in Person.
+Zoom is available for those who cannot attend in Person.

 (Enrolled Students Only)